dwaltrip/gosuji/README.md

   3. Node.js 0.10.0 or higher
   4. npm 1.2.0 or higher
   5. Redis 2.4 or higher
+  6. PostgreSQL or SQLite

 2. Setup the Rails app
-  1. Clone the repository: `git clone git@github.com:dwaltrip/gosuji.git`
+  1. Clone the repository: `git clone https://github.com/dwaltrip/gosuji.git`
   2. Install gems: `bundle install`
   3. Setup environment variables.
 The [figaro gem](https://github.com/laserlemon/figaro) is used to manage these.
-    1. Change the name of `config/application (example).yml` to `config/application.yml`.
+    1. Change the name of `config/application-(example).yml` to `config/application.yml`.
     1. If you aren't using the default port for Redis or you modify the port used by the Node.js app, you will need to edit the `development:` section of `application.yml` to reflect this.
-  4. Add a `config/database.yml` file.
-For simply messing around, the default file genereated by Rails for new projects (`rails new my_example_project`) should work just fine.
+  4. Change the name of `config/database-(example).yml` to `config/database.yml`.
+To use PostgreSQL instead of SQLite, see [this Railscast](http://railscasts.com/episodes/342-migrating-to-postgresql).
   5. Run the database migrations: `bundle exec rake db:migrate`.

 3. Setup the Node app
-  1. Clone the repository: `git clone git@github.com:dwaltrip/gosuji-node-server.git`
+  1. Clone the repository: `git clone https://github.com/dwaltrip/gosuji-node-server.git`
   2. Install packages: `npm install`
+  3. Change the name of `development-config-(example).js` to `development-config.js`.
+Edit this file if you are not using the default port for redis.

 4. Run the tests and verify that they pass (Optional)
   1. The gameplay integration tests use [Poltergiest](https://github.com/jonleighton/poltergeist), which depends on PhantomJS.
 Follow [these instructions](https://github.com/jonleighton/poltergeist#installing-phantomjs) to install it.
 Alternatively, you can skip this portion of the test suite.
 To do so, open `spec/features/gameplay_actions_spec.rb` and, at the top of the file, change `feature "gameplay actions" do` to `feature "gameplay actions", skip: true do`.